Lobbeb/LoRa-CAN-Solar-Vehicle-Research/README.md

 2. **Configure the sketch**:
    - Ensure your LoRa frequency matches your region (EU: ~868 MHz, AU/US: ~915 MHz, for more options see: https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country/).
-   - Adjust the Spreading Factor, Bandwidth, etc. to suit your test conditions.
+   - Adjust the Spreading Factor, Bandwidth, maximum nr of messages, etc. to suit your test conditions.
    - Ensure the pins are initialized correctly for the CAN transceiver and LoRa module(s).
    - Modify any addresses (if necessary) for reading CAN, in this setup Prohelions motor controller (0x4XX) and battery management system (0x6XX) are used.
    - Check any CAN bus speed settings.